What Safety Equipment Is on an Aircraft?

 Portable Oxygen System

 Portable oxygen systems allow for oxygen to be used in emergencies where activation of the entire cabin’s oxygen system is not required.
-If a passenger is having trouble breathing, flight attendants and licensed medical providers on the plane can bring the oxygen directly to them.
+If a passenger is having trouble breathing, flight crew and licensed medical providers on the plane can bring the oxygen directly to them.

 Depending on the size of the cylinder, portable oxygen systems can hold around 11 cubic feet of oxygen.
 Each cylinder comes with at least one disposable mask for administering oxygen.
 Pure oxygen flows through the mask by connecting the mask to continuous flow valves at the top of the unit.
 Depending on the valve used, oxygen flows at either 2 liters per minute or 4 liters per minute.
 A sticker on the side of the cylinder provides easy-to-read instructions for use.